 VitaFerm® offers both tubs and loose mineral protein options for the cow-calf producer to choose from.
 Both forms have the same nutritional guarantee, and both include the Amaferm® advantage.
-Amaferm is a precision prebiotic that amplifies nutrient supply by promoting intake while increasing digestibility and absorption.
-Amaferm is research-proven to provide a 17% increase in forage utilization.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 The Convenience of Tubs